TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-03 IAM.md

 ## Exercise
 The difference between authentication and authorization.

 Authorization is the profile of a user, for example bankemployees have diffirent options within the software.
 Employee 1 can only put in a order to buy stocks, user 2 has to check an execute this order.
-This is a saver way to fight against fraud.
+This is a saver way to fight against fraud..

 Authentication is for example the personal user credentials that every employee has to fill in, in order to prove it is him/her, also hardware like a card may be put in a keyboard to acces the computer login.
 Also apps, sms, etc...